vinaysolaskar/rate-limiter-library/README.md

 - Easy to use in any Node.js backend
 - Express middleware adapter for seamless integration
 - Unit tested
+- **Well-tested** with edge cases and error handling
+- **Graceful fallback** to in-memory storage on Redis failure

 ---

 ## Installation

 - npm install rate-limiting-library
+- npm install express ioredis

 ---